Documentation / Video

 The stack (easy with Docker) #

 We use FFMpeg to record a video with 30 fps of the screen (but you can configure the number of frames per second).
-The easiest way is to use our Docker container with pre-installed FFMpeg but if you for some reason want to use the npm version, you can record a video too.
-As long as you install FFMpeg yourself.
+The easiest way is to use our Docker container with pre-installed FFMpeg and if you use the npm version, you can record a video too.
+Video works on Linux and OS X at the moment.

 We record the video in two steps: First we turn the background orange (that is used by VisualMetrics to know when the navigation starts), sets the background to white and let the browser go to the URL.
 The video is recorded lossless and then when the video has been analysed, we remove the orange frames and convert the video to a compressed mp4.